BSE on MoS2: solvers

 KfnQPdb= "E < GW_bnds/ndb.QP"

-• KfnQPdb: with this string, we tell Yambo to look for the database ndb.QP that contains quasiparticle energies from a previous GW calculations.
-These will be now included in the BSE run.
+• KfnQPdb: this variable tells Yambo to look for the database ndb.QP that contains quasiparticle energies from a previous GW calculations.
+These will be included in the BSE run.

 Parallelization parameters

-Moreover, we need to set the variables referred to the parallelism:
+Finally, we need to choose the variables related to the parallelism:

-For this run, we will parallelize the BSE kernel over kpoints and in transition space.
+For this run it is suggested to parallelize over k-points and in transition space.
 Different schemes may work best for different system sizes.

-We are ready to run the kernel calculation you can find and inspect the script run_bse.sh already provided, and submit it when you are satisfied.
+We are ready to run the kernel calculation: inspect the script run_bse.sh and submit it when you are satisfied.

-In the report r-*_optics_dipoles_bse the information relative to this runlevel are reported under the section:
+In the report r-*_optics_dipoles_bse you will find the information related to this runlevel under the section:

 [05] Bethe Salpeter Equation @q1